Silicon Wafer Polishing Services

 Wafer polishing is a silicon wafer finishing process used to create a stronger, thinner, and more flexible silicon wafers.
 The wafer polishing process creates thinner wafers than backgrinding alone, and removes stresses and prevents warping that causes wafers to weaken.
 Post backgrind relief also prepares silicon wafers for dicing and is ideal for electronic applications requiring flexible circuits.

-Chemical Mechanical Planarization (CMP)
+Chemical Mechanical Planarization (CMP) for Post-Backgrind Relief

-Wafer Polishing Process, Polishing Pads and Diamond Liquid SlurryDuring the polishing process, polishing pads and diamond liquid slurry are used to polish the wafer.
+Wafer polishing is both highly effective and safe for removing stresses and surface damage.
+During the wafer polishing process, polishing pads and diamond liquid slurry are used to polish the wafer.
 The wafer is held in place by a vacuum carrier such that the backside of the wafer is exposed.
 The carrier and wafer are slowly brought into contact with a rotating platen, which is covered by a polishing pad.
-With a controlled downward force, we are able to carefully remove the damaged layers of the wafer, creating a stronger end product for the customer.
+With a controlled downward force, we can carefully remove the damaged layers of the wafer, creating a stronger product for the customer.

-When working with thin silicon, keeping it damage-free is a challenge.
-That's why we recommend wafer polishing to remove the micro-damage that can result from the backgrind process.
-Wafer polishing is both highly effective and safe.
+When working with thin silicon, keeping the wafer damage-free is a challenge.
+That's why we recommend chemical mechanical planarization to remove the micro-damage that can result from the backgrind process.

-Check out other additional wafer services offered by Syagrus:
+Check out other additional wafer services offered by Syagrus